 *Mounwer, an asil stallion from Lebanon, imported to the USA in 1947

-Below, a scanned article of the CMK Record, Fall 1988 issue, courtesy of Micheal Bowling, where he discusses the 1942 asil stallion *Mounwer, imported to the USA by W. R. Hearst in 1947. *Mounwer was a Shuayman Sabbah by strain, and was bred by the Khamis family of Rayaq, Lebanon, by Kayane out of Bint al-Berdowni.
+Below, a scanned article of the CMK Record, Fall 1988 issue, courtesy of Michael Bowling, where he discusses the 1942 asil stallion *Mounwer. *Mounwer was imported to the USA by W. R. Hearst in 1947.
+He was a Shuayman Sabbah by strain, and was bred by the Khamis family of Rayaq, Lebanon, by Kayane out of Bint al-Berdowni.
 Check out my entry on Kayane here.

 *Mounwer is the paternal half-brother of the mare *Layya, also bred by the Khamis family and imported by Hearst.
 While *Layya has left (too few) asil descendants, and was accepted by Al Khamsa in 2002, the blood of *Mounwer is now completely lost to asil breeding.
 (If you have a PC, right-click on your mouse, and download Michael’s article to be able to read it without damaging your eyes.
 If you have a Mac, I don’t know what to tell you…)